Neoplan USA: Washington, D.C.

 In June 1983 76 Transliner buses from Neoplan USA were purchased by the Washington Metropolitan Area Transit Authority (WMATA) of Washington, D.C., for $12.5 million.
 Fairfax County Supervisor Joseph Alexander, a member of the WMATA Board and then-president of the American Public Transportation Association, criticized the decision to proceed with Neoplan USA bus purchases, stating Neoplan USA buses were frequently defective and that other transit systems had filed complaints.
 Neoplan USA won the bid for Metro because they had underbid General Motors, a competing bus manufacturer, by $275,000.
 Metro officials were also given tours by Neoplan USA of their manufacturing facilities and were convinced to buy the buses afterwards.

 In March 1984 Metro found hairline cracks in 32 Neoplan USA buses.
 The cracks were in the undercarriage of the buses, "...in a weld joining a steel frame above the rear axle with a component that helps support the bus suspension system."
-At the time, the cracks were not judged to pose significant a safety hazard.
+At the time, the cracks were not judged to pose a significant safety hazard.

 On December 23, 1984, a Neoplan USA bus in operation was destroyed in a fire, caused by a faulty electrical circuit.
 A NHTSA investigation found the fire was due to excessive amperage in a protective circuit breaker and an absence of a cutoff switch.

 In February 1985 cracks were found in all of the remaining 75 Neoplan USA buses in service in D.C.
 These cracks were near the front axles and could have led to loss of steering control.
 Other cracks were found in steel plates, tubes and welds.
 This led to Metro halting the service of all Neoplan buses, which mainly served the southeastern Washington, D.C., area.

 Neoplan USA president Robert Lee pledged to repair the buses at the company's expense, saying it was a minor repair that did not create safety problems.
 In May 1985 an agreement was reached for Neoplan USA to pay for repairs to Metro buses, costing about $1 million.
 Neoplan USA was criticized for failing to meet deadlines agreed to with the authority.
 In a letter dated May 3, 1985, Neoplan USA stated there "is no safety-related basis for the vehicles currently being held out of service", adding the actions by Metro were "unreasonable and unjustified."